-- Content: make sure you have an optimized content (A+ page, sharp and clear images, neat description...)
+- Content: Optimize your content, (A+ page, sharp and clear images, neat description...)

-- Customer reviews management: an average rating below ⅘ will hurt your visibility but also the consumer's trust in your products.
+- Customer reviews management: Look at your reviews, an average rating below ⅘ will not only hurt your visibility, but also the consumer's trust in your products.

-- Ads: a media campaign is bound to impact your traffic and therefore your conversion rate.
+- Ads: Use media campaigns to grow your traffic on your page and thus impact your conversion rate.